 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are typically more costly than regular phone calls.
+Phone calls made in jail are typically more expensive than regular phone calls.
 Phone calls are restricted on how often you can use the phone, but bear in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you are under any sort of disciplinary procedure, phone calls may be limited or eliminated completely.

 The Seward County Jail phone number is: (620) 309-2000